NeuroJSON/jnifti/JNIfTI_specification.md

 #### Structure form

-If storage of additional image-data-related metadata or auxiliary data is desired, one can choose to use a structure to store `NIFTIData`.
+Using the structure form of `NIFTIData` allows for the storage of additional imaging-data-related metadata or auxiliary data, if desired.
 The structure shall have the below format

 ```